-The current best informed 1064 nm Bench and FFT model runs yield an optimized transmission for the HR-PRM coating near 0.03.
-A tolerance of at least +/-.003 will be required for any ultimately selected transmission value.
-For example figure 3 of LIGO-T070247-01 show that lost coupling due to this tolerance becomes < the uncertainty in likely arm cavity loss.
+The current best informed 1064 nm Bench and FFT model runs yield an optimized transmission for the HR-PRM coating near 0.025.
+A tolerance of .002^{TBD} will be required for the ultimately selected transmission value.
 It is anticipated that PRM HR reflectivity will remain an open parameter to be selected and ultimately matched to accommodate actual installed arm cavity loss and selected finesse.
-The COC required [for this design document] call for physically small (~input MC) RM and concomitant suspension.
+The COC required [for this design document] call for a small (~input MC) RMs and concomitant suspension.
 This will allow multiple PRMs (with tailored reflectivities) to be fabricated, and easily changed out to optimize IFO performance.